CompMotifs/LatentScience/rephrase/approach.md

 Prompts for the above
+1. Using only concept
+    - Prompt 1 (do this for each paper): "I'm providing you with a scientific paper.
+Please identify every challenge encountered in the paper.
+For each item you identify, provide a detailed but simple explanation focusing on how it works and the goal of its use.
+Make the explanation as simple as possible and use the most general term for every word."
+    - Prompt 2: "Take the following descriptions of challenges in two different papers and highlight similarities between them.
+The goal is to find common areas in disparate research fields that actually have the same goals, but where this is not obvious."
+2. Using all [concept, method, challenge]
-1. "I'm providing you with a scientific paper.
+    - "I'm providing you with a scientific paper.
 Please identify every concept, method, and challenge present in the paper.
 For each item you identify, provide two explanations:

 - A detailed but simple explanation focusing on how it works and the goal of its use.
 - A rewritten version of that explanation, replacing all specific terms with the most general way of describing them."